AdamLearns/Abbott/README.md

 ## Manually building the Docker images

+- Build the `bots` image:
-From the root of the directory, run `docker build . -t adamlearns/abbott -f packages/bots/Dockerfile`.
+  - From the root of the directory, run `docker build . -t adamlearns/abbott-bots -f packages/bots/Dockerfile`.
+- Build the `web` image:
+  - From the root of the directory, run `docker build . -t adamlearns/abbott-web -f packages/web/Dockerfile`.

+Notes:

+- This needs to be run from the root because that's where `pnpm-lock.yaml` is, which we need from each package that gets built.
+Also, packages may depend on one another (e.g. `bots` depends on `database`).
+- The `.dockerignore` files can be next to the `Dockerfile`s as long as their names match the `Dockerfile`s ([reference](https://docs.docker.com/build/building/context/#filename-and-location)).

 ## `ircv3`